manningstinson/holbertonschool-simple_shell/README.md

 ## How to clone this project
 To `fork` this project on github, use the FORK option.

-Clone this project with the SSH path below:
+Clone this project with the SSH path below:<br>
 `git@github.com:manningstinson/holbertonschool-simple_shell.git`

 ## List of allowed functions and system calls+